North of Ireland Championships: History

 The regional tennis tournament the North of Ireland Championships tournament was established early as 1881, at the Cliftonville Cricket Club on Cliftonville Road in Belfast.
 Some time later the club was renamed as the Cliftonville Cricket and Lawn Tennis Club.
 The North of Ireland Championships tournament ran until 1894 when it was abandoned. cancelled after 1894.

-Following World War One in 1919 new regional lawn tennis was established representative for Northern Ireland called the Ulster Grass Court Championships staged Belfast Boat Club, South Belfast.
+Following World War One in 1919 new regional lawn tennis was established representative for Northern Ireland called the Ulster Grass Court Championships staged at the Belfast Boat Club, South Belfast.
 This grass court tournament ran until at least 1980.
 In 1928 a second regional tournament was established known as the Ulster Hard Court Championships that was played on clay courts that was staged through to the 1950s.

 The former tournaments were both amateur events, but in the mid-1960s a professional event was staged in Belfast called the Ulster Professional Championships.